marsmith/juicefeed/README.md

 clone from github:
 `git clone https://github.com/marsmith/juicefeed`

+enter project folder:
+`cd juicefeed`

 install npm dependencies:
-`cd juicefeed`
 `npm install`

 Edit config file and replace juice venue values as needed.
 This will configure your custom version of the juicefeed to suit your needs:
-`nano juicefeed/config.js`
+`nano config.js`

 setup up cron jobs.  cron is a special file that will execute tasks at a predefined interval.
 `crontab -e`